 Source: translated from Guide d’enseignement efficace des mathématiques, de la 4e à la 6e année, Mesure, p.
 83-87.

-Precision is not always necessary, and may waste of time and complicate the measurement.
+Precision is not always necessary and may be a waste of time.
+It could also complicate the measurement.

 Metric prefix kilo hecto deca No prefix deci- centi- milli-